SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scvsmag-dev/descriptions/VS.rst

 Research Infrastructures for Earthquake Risk Assessment and Mitigation") and REAKT ("Strategies and Tools for Real-Time EArthquake RisK ReducTion"), VS was integrated into SeisComP by the Seismic Network group at the SED in ETH Zurich and gempa GmbH.
-Both real-time VS implementations (Binder- and SeisComP-based) focus on real-time processing of available pick and envelope data.
+Both real-time VS implementations (Binder- and SeisComP- based) focus on real-time processing of available pick and envelope data.
 Prior information is not included.

 VS and SeisComP
 ---------------

 Although the codes were effectively re-written, the basic architecture used in the original Earthworm-based implementation is used in SeisComP.
 The SeisComP modules scautopick, scautoloc, and scevent replace the Earthworm Binder module for providing location estimates.
 Two new VS-specific modules were developed to continuously calculate envelope amplitudes and to calculate and update VS magnitudes (MVS) once a SeisComP origin is available.